Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ### Requirements

 - Recent Android Studio (3.5+), download latest at: https://developer.android.com/studio.
-- CameraKit is not supported to run in x86 based emulators therefore a real Android 5.0 device, with a minimum SDK API level of 21, is required.
+- Android 5.0 device or emulator, with a minimum SDK API level of 21, is required.

 ### Build